Travancore House

-Travancore House is the former residence of the Maharaja of Travancore in New Delhi.
+Travancore House, also known as Travancore Palace, is the former residence of the Maharaja of Travancore in New Delhi.
 It is located on Kasturba Gandhi Marg.
-The building is also known as Travancore Palace.

 History

 It was constructed in 1930.
 The architectural layout is a simple butterfly bungalow, which was unusual for the larger princely residences in New Delhi.

 The building has been categorised as a heritage building by the New Delhi Municipal Council.
-The effort of the Kerala state government is to transform this heritage building into a cultural complex.
+The effort of the government of Kerala is to transform this heritage building into a cultural complex.
 As part of this plan, an art gallery has been set up in the Travancore House.
 It is run under the auspices of Kerala House, which has a number of offices there.